Skip to main content

 Connection: Gmail API (native)

 Gemini-powered features are rolling out: thread summaries, suggested replies, and draft assistance.
-These require a Workspace plan with Gemini access.
+These require a Workspace plan with Gemini access, so free users get none of this.

-The app's design hasn't changed significantly in years.
+Where it falls short: The app's design hasn't changed significantly in years.
 It's functional but dense.
 No custom workflows, no to-do extraction, no keyboard shortcuts worth mentioning.
-The iOS widget is basic: a compose button and unread count.
-Notifications can be slow compared to apps using push-first architecture.
+The iOS widget is basic — a compose button and unread count.
+Notifications can lag compared to apps using push-first architecture.
 For deeper AI features on top of Gmail, see our AI email apps guide.

-The safest choice if you want exactly Gmail on your iPhone, with nothing lost and nothing added.
-Gemini is a welcome upgrade but doesn't fundamentally change the experience.
-If you want more from your Gmail on iPhone, a dedicated Gmail client will do more with the same account.
+Bottom line: The safest choice if you want exactly Gmail on your iPhone, nothing lost and nothing added.
+If you want more from your Gmail, a dedicated Gmail client will do more with the same account.

 4. Spark Mail: Best for Team Email